sagemath/sagewiki_to_gh-2022-10-10/days24/abstracts.md

 want to briefly introduce CAD, the Gerhold/Kauers-method and to present a non-trival application of their method to show the positivity of a sum over certain Gegenbauer polynomials.

+<<Anchor(Temme)>>
+==== Nico Temme --- Special Functions and Computer Algebra ====

+The following points will be discussed.

+An overview of basic numerical methods to compute special functions, such as series expansions, recurrence relations, continued fractions, and numerical quadrature.

+Examples of certain certain asymptotic forms of special functions, which forms are missing and/or would be welcomed.

+Examples where Maple and Mathematica produce wrong or too difficult answers in special functions evaluations.

+A few other topics in connection with special functions and computer algebra, such as methods based on Zeilberger's summation  method.